yanivassf-lab/fMRI/docs/utils.rst

   - ``--output-folder`` must NOT exist (it will be created).
   - Movement numbers must be between 1 and 9.
   - ``--num-scores`` is the number of top scores to keep for each movement and subject.
+  - ``--skip-timepoints`` is how many timepoints to ignore at the start and end of each signal when comparing peaks (to avoid edge artifacts).
   - ``--max-workers`` is the number of parallel workers to use.
 If 0, uses os.cpu_count().
   - The script writes a log file (``compare_peaks_log.txt``) and one figure per parameter combination.